 Visit Cheyenne, the Convention and Visitors Bureau, is committed to ensuring the privacy of visitors to its website.
-The following statement discloses our information gathering and dissemination practices for our digital media including www.cheyenne.org, www.cheyennerestaurantweek.com, www.cheyennebigboots.com, www.cheyennemarathon.com, www.cheyennesplashpad.com, use our hashtags on social media (such as #cheyenne, #thatsmycheyenne), and/or utilize our interactive digital kiosks (collectively, our “Digital Media”), as well as information you provide to us in person or through the mail, and steps we take to safeguard it.
+The following statement discloses our information gathering and dissemination practices for our digital media including www.cheyenne.org, www.cheyennerestaurantweek.com, www.cheyennebigboots.com, explore.cheyenne.org or www.hellonwheelsrodeo.com use our hashtags on social media (such as #cheyennewy, #CWY #thatsmycheyenne), and/or utilize our interactive digital kiosks (collectively, our “Digital Media”), as well as information you provide to us in person or through the mail, and steps we take to safeguard it.
 Visit Cheyenne is located at 121 W. 15th St. Cheyenne, WY 82001, and is responsible for the content of the Digital Media as well as the collection and management of user information.

 Visit Cheyenne is the data controller for all data described by this policy.

 We collect information in several ways through our Digital Media.
 When you use our Digital Media, we collect personal information about you that you affirmatively choose to provide to us.

 Similarly, if you have made public posts from your other social media accounts that include our specialized hashtags (including, but not limited to, #CWY, #cheyennewy and #thatsmycheyenne), we may collect and use that information to help provide you with more relevant, personalized content about Cheyenne.
 You can control whether we see this information by not using our specialized hashtags.
 We may also collect information from you in-person or through the mail if you provide us with a business card or other document that includes your name, email address, phone number, and/or other personal information.

 Some of the data we collect includes what you like; where you shop; your location as well as further demographic and lifestyle information.
 You have the right to opt out of this collection by visiting one of these two sites.